 - This style of painting works in layers from back to front, so your sketch will guide you for adding the first layer of background colours.

 - Alternate between paints, and fine pens, to get the look you want.
-There are also art inks in various colours.
+There are also art inks in various colors.

-- The Uni-posca Paint Marker Pens are my favourite.
+- The Uni-posca Paint Marker Pens are my favorite.
 They go nicely on top of paint and do not bleed when sealant or varnish is applied later.